 Always be careful when driving.
 Never allow the exercises to distract you.
 If traffic is moving freely, we do not recommend you do anything but focus on the road.

 On the Bus

-If you’re one of those who gets to skip the traffic because of those special rush hour bus lanes, kudos to you!
+If you’re one of those who gets to skip the traffic because of those special rush-hour bus lanes, kudos to you!
 Lucky for you, there is no limit to what eye exercises you can do on the bus or train.

-The one exercise you’re definitely going to want to do on your way to work in the morning is give yourself an eye massage.
+The one exercise you’re definitely going to want to do on your way to work in the morning is to give yourself an eye massage.

 Before massaging your eyes, it is important to have clean hands.
 We realize having clean hands on a bus isn’t always easy.
-Use a non-alcoholic hand sanitizer to clean your hands and let it dry completely before massaging your eyes.
+Use a non-alcoholic hand sanitizer to clean your hands and let them dry completely before massaging your eyes.
 This will eliminate any risk of infection due to bacteria spreading from your hands to your eyes.

 At the end of the day, on your way home, you may opt for a gentler eye massage.
 Lightly apply pressure to the eyelid and the surrounding areas and move your fingers in small circular motions.
 Rather than giving your eyes a jolt, this will help the eyes to defocus and relax.